 We are certain that the following HR interview questions are more likely to be asked in some shape or form.
 The list also includes common behavioral interview questions.

-NOTE: If you’re looking for interview tips on how to handle behavioral interview questions, you may find it here.
+NOTE: If you’re looking for interview tips on how to handle behavioral interview questions.

 Common HR Interview Questions and Answers